Credit Card Surcharges

 The ACCC also notes: "Small businesses usually have higher processing costs than large businesses".

-Card costs when you pay for a taxi: Why they may be different
+Card costs when you pay for a taxi: Why are these different?

 Payments that attract a surcharge